mschuiveling/hover-next-inference-tils-melanoma/README.md

 This is an updated version for the manuscript:
 "AI-detected tumor-infiltrating lymphocytes for predicting outcomes in anti-PD1 based treated melanoma."

+The weights from this model are created on an updated version of the Panoptic Segmentation of nUclei and tissue in advanced MelanomA (PUMA) dataset.
+Find the publication of the PUMA dataset here: [PUMA dataset - GigaScience](https://doi.org/10.1093/gigascience/giaf011)

 ## Setup

 Environments for train and inference are the same so if you already have set the environment up for training, you can use it for inference as well.